UK Retail 2016

 The general shift in consumer behavior is seen towards using offline stores mainly for service related purchases.

-“The UK’s town centres and high streets have been progressively shifting their orientation from retail to services for at least two decades in line with changing consumer culture, lifestyle and demographics,” says Neil Wrigley, professor of human geography at the University of Southampton.
+“The UK’s town centers and high streets have been progressively shifting their orientation from retail to services for at least two decades in line with changing consumer culture, lifestyle, and demographics,” says Neil Wrigley, professor of human geography at the University of Southampton.

 Research says that the number of cafes, restaurants, hairdressers and opticians increased 24% between 2000 and 2006, while clothes stores fell 4%.
 This trend is still continuing.

 According to research, health and beauty services, including nail salons, hairdressers, opticians and tattoo parlors, were among the fastest growing businesses last year.
 The trend seen in UK offline retail proves that shoppers mainly come for experiences, leisure, eating, etc.

 Helen Dickinson, chief executive of British Retail Consortium says, “There has to be a real driver to come into a physical store.
 Space needs to be more of an experience rather than a place for a functional transaction.”

 What do analysts think UK retailers need to change?